-In regions prone to high winds, such as Colorado or areas vulnerable to hurricanes, installing a wind load-rated garage door is a key step in protecting your home.
+In regions prone to high winds, such as Colorado, or areas vulnerable to hurricanes, installing a wind load-rated garage door is a key step in protecting your home.
 A standard garage door is often the weakest part of a building’s structure, making it highly susceptible to wind pressure during severe weather events.
-A wind load-rated garage door is designed to withstand extreme wind pressures, such as those from a Category 3 hurricane or other high wind events, minimizing the risk of structural damage to your home.
+Wind load garage doors are designed to withstand extreme wind pressures, such as those from a Category 3 hurricane or other high wind events, minimizing the risk of structural damage to your home.

 The design pressure of a garage door refers to its ability to resist wind forces, both positive and negative.
 This is particularly important in regions within certain wind zones, where local building codes require garage doors to meet specific wind load standards.
 Reinforced garage doors come with additional components, such as stronger hinges, brackets, and rollers, which enhance their ability to handle high wind loads.